Skip to content

 * For non-engineered slabs on grade, above a frostline.
 Greater requirements apply with heated floors (R12).
 Engineered slabs must meet requirements established by the designer.

-As of February, 2021, the Province has adopted the National Energy Code for Buildings, 2011 edition.
-This means that a number of larger non-residential buildings (essentially any non-residential building greater than 300 m2 (3230 ft2) need to meet the requirements below.
+The National Energy Code for Buildings applies to larger non-residential buildings.
+Essentially any non-residential building greater than 300 m2 (3230 ft2) need to meet the requirements below.
 Most notably, the NECB requires significantly greater wall insulation - R23 for our area.

 Required insulation for buildings regulated by the National Energy Code, Southwest New Brunswick (NECB 3.2.2.2 and 3.2.3.1)